Al-Bassa: History

 The site shows signs of habitation in prehistory and the Middle Bronze Age.

+An ancient Christian burial place and 18 other archaeological sites were located in the village.

+Roman and Byzantine empires

-It was a Jewish settlement between 70 and 425 CE.
+A Jewish settlement stood at the site between 70 and 425 CE.
 Blown glass pitchers uncovered in a tomb in al-Bassa were dated to circa 396 CE.
-An ancient Christian burial place and 18 other archaeological sites were located in the village.

-Middle Ages

-The Survey of Western Palestine, sponsored by the Palestine Exploration Fund, identified al-Bassa as, "probably a Crusading village"; however, archaeological excavations uncovered evidence of an ecclesiastical farm in operation there between the 5th to 8th centuries, and pottery sherds indicate continuous inhabitation throughout the Middle Ages.
+The Survey of Western Palestine, sponsored by the Palestine Exploration Fund, identified al-Bassa as, "probably a Crusading village"; however, archaeological excavations only uncovered architectural evidence of an ecclesiastical farm in operation there between the 5th to 8th centuries.

+Crusader period

+Although pottery sherds found by archaeologists indicate continuous habitation throughout the Middle Ages, no Crusader-period architectural remains were discovered yet as of 1997.
+A capital decorated with a cross once dated to the Crusader period was later re-dated to the Byzantine period.

 The site was used in 1189 C.E. as a Crusader encampment during a military campaign, and a document dated October 1200 recorded the sale of the village by King Amalric II of Jerusalem to the Teutonic Order.
-No Crusader era buildings have been found in al-Bassa, and a cross once dated to the Crusader period was later re-dated to the Byzantine era.
-A-Bassa was the first village listed as part of the domain of the Crusaders during the hudna between the Crusaders based in Acre and the Mamluk sultan al-Mansur (Qalawun) in 1283.
+A-Bassa was the first village listed as part of the domain of the Crusaders during the hudna (Islamic ceasefire) between the Crusaders based in Acre and the Mamluk sultan al-Mansur (Qalawun) in 1283.